Leverege/deprecated-microchip-avr-iot/README.md

 ## Set up your GCP and Firebase Projects

-The quickstart requires that you have a Firebase project connected to a GCP project will billing enabled.
+The quickstart requires that you have a Firebase project connected to a GCP project with billing enabled.

 ### GCP Project